-- Improve networking and linkages: - establish the Innovate 2 Grow Network, bringing together leading entrepreneurs, innovators, mentors and coaches with growing firms to strengthen linkages across the area; - establish new networks and strengthen existing networks in specific towns and cities; - support businesses, universities and other partners to collaborate to maximise public and private investment, including R&D funding in the four major growth opportunities identified above and to support the supply chain innovation which will be needed across many sectors; and - establishing a Fens Business Network. - Improve funding for Intellectual Property exploitation: - develop a Mayoral Innovation and Growth Investment Fund, targeted at growth firms to fill gaps in the equity and loan market to break into new markets and support innovation and productivity gains.
-Particularly in places where access to finance
+- Improve networking and linkages: - Establish the Innovate 2 Grow Network, bringing together leading entrepreneurs, innovators, mentors and coaches with growing firms to strengthen linkages across the area - Establish new networks and strengthen existing networks in specific towns and cities, aiding these new groups to access funding such as the forthcoming UK Shared Prosperity Fund - Support businesses, universities and other partners to collaborate to maximise public and private investment, including R&D funding in the four major growth opportunities identified above and to support the supply chain innovation which will be needed across many sectors. - Establishing a Fens Business Network - Improve funding for Intellectual Property exploitation:

-- is more difficult, working with the British Business Bank.
-This will provide equity and loan investment to firms already accessing growth coaching and support to break into global markets and transform their productivity through innovation; - expansion of the Eastern Agritech Research, Development and Prototyping Growth Initiative, enabling direct funding support to more firms; and - establishing an SME Innovate 2 Grow Fund to promote R&D, innovation and commercialisation of ideas - offering match funding to SMEs to write bids to access R&D and innovation grants. - Improve the amount of physical space for businesses to set up and grow, including: - continue to work to develop at least four new Innovation Launchpads.
-These will be the focal point for innovation cluster development.
-Focussing on product development to support key growth sectors bringing together established firms with training, R&D, and incubation facilities.
-These will be focused on key sectors such as agri-tech, artificial intelligence and advanced manufacturing innovation; and - supporting new start up, incubation, and scale-up space where market failures are identified.

-- Introduce new programmes of support for businesses

-- developing an economy-wide innovation and growth support eco-system, harnessing the growth, innovation and productivity expertise within the Knowledge Engine of Cambridge to create 1,000 Global Growth Champions;

-- establishing Micro Innovation

-Systems in market towns, in

-specific locations to be identified

-by the Market Town Strategies, that

-integrate the improved business

-networking infrastructure local

-partners propose to create, with the

-global Growth Champion support

-services, the proposed growth

-investment funding into specific new

-market town business growth space.
+- Launch the Mayoral Innovation and Growth Investment Fund.
+Providing equity and loan investment to firms already accessing growth coaching and support to break into global markets and transform their productivity through innovation - Expansion of the Eastern Agri-tech Research, Development and Prototyping Growth Initiative, enabling direct funding support to more firms - Establishing an SME Innovate 2 Grow Fund to promote R&D, innovation and commercialisation of ideas - offering match funding to SMEs to write bids to access R&D and innovation grants - Improve the amount of physical space for businesses to set up and grow, including: - The creation of at least four new Innovation Launchpads.
+These will be the nucleation points for innovation cluster development.
+Focussing on product development to support key growth sectors - bringing together established firms with training, R&D, and incubation facilities.
+These will be focused on key sectors such as agri-tech, artificial intelligence and advanced manufacturing innovation - Supporting new start up, incubation, and scale-up space where market failures are identified - Introduce new programmes of support for businesses - Developing an economy-wide innovation and growth support eco-system, harnessing the growth, innovation and productivity expertise within the Knowledge Engine of Cambridge to create 1,000 Global Growth Champions. - Establishing Micro Innovation Systems in market towns, in specific locations to be identified by the Market Town Strategies, that integrate the improved business networking infrastructure local partners propose to create, with the global Growth Champion support services, the proposed growth investment funding into specific new market town business growth space - Create a Cambridge Experiments Fund (CEF) to support innovation in the Cambridge Innovation ecosystem.